-Hello everyone, my name is Dallas but you likely know me better as Archie Carter.
+Hello everyone.
 You may remember me from such articles as DSA is Doomed, or from my appearances in such outlets as Jacobin, The Outline, and The Daily Beast.
 Or maybe you saw my most recent work:

 Since Catherine is repeating my bit by making up a worker to make a claim against DSA, I figured now would be a fine time for me to divulge the motivation and context for my original contribution to the discourse, as a way of addressing the silliness of this anti-PMC mess.